elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-role-of-selective-attention-in-visual-search-tasks.md

 url: /learn/psychology/questions/what-is-the-role-of-selective-attention-in-visual-search-tasks
 score: -1.0
 related_article1:
-    id: 164721
+    id: 164740
-    title: How do anterograde and retrograde amnesia differ in terms of memory loss?
+    title: >-
+        How are neuropsychological tests used in the assessment and diagnosis of cognitive impairment?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-anterograde-and-retrograde-amnesia-differ-in-terms-of-memory-loss
+    url: /learn/psychology/questions/how-are-neuropsychological-tests-used-in-the-assessment-and-diagnosis-of-cognitive-impairment
 related_article2:
-    id: 164715
+    id: 164720
-    title: How is the N400 component related to semantic processing and contextual integration?
+    title: >-
+        What are the key symptoms and neuropathological features of Alzheimer's disease?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-the-n400-component-related-to-semantic-processing-and-contextual-integration
+    url: /learn/psychology/questions/what-are-the-key-symptoms-and-neuropathological-features-of-alzheimers-disease
 related_article3:
-    id: 164738
+    id: 164726
-    title: What are the common causes and effects of traumatic brain injury on cognitive function?
+    title: >-
+        How does the amygdala contribute to emotional processing in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-causes-and-effects-of-traumatic-brain-injury-on-cognitive-function
+    url: /learn/psychology/questions/how-does-the-amygdala-contribute-to-emotional-processing-in-the-brain
 related_article4:
-    id: 164726
+    id: 164716
-    title: How does the amygdala contribute to emotional processing in the brain?
+    title: >-
+        What are the primary language deficits associated with Broca's aphasia?
     subject: Psychology
+    url: /learn/psychology/questions/what-are-the-primary-language-deficits-associated-with-brocas-aphasia
+related_article5:
+    id: 164716
+    title: >-
+        What are the primary language deficits associated with Broca's aphasia?
+    subject: Psychology
-    url: /learn/psychology/questions/how-does-the-amygdala-contribute-to-emotional-processing-in-the-brain
+    url: /learn/psychology/questions/what-are-the-primary-language-deficits-associated-with-brocas-aphasia
 ---

 &nbsp;